-- Candidates can apply to re-sit outstanding assessments at their next chosen sitting.
-Candidates are not automatically re-enrolled to re-sit, and must submit a fresh application for each sitting in which they wish to sit assessments. - The same application process must be followed each time submitting a completed application form to BTT@BPP.com, together with a passport copy and all previous result cards/transcripts along with making payment of the appropriate fees. - Following this process is mandatory.
+- You can apply to re-sit outstanding assessments at your next chosen sitting.
+You are not automatically re-enrolled in the next sitting and must submit a new application for each sitting in which you wish to take training or assessments. - For re-sits, you are required to pay the full fee of the relevant training or assessment as listed on the application form for each sitting, unless you have supplied evidence on your application that indicate you are eligible for a partial/full waiver of fees.
+There are no separate re-sit fees. - Following this process is mandatory.
 A candidate will not be entered for any assessment and/or entitled to sit an assessment unless they have received confirmation from the BTT Team that they have been enrolled on the sit. - All candidates have unlimited re-sit opportunities within a five-year period of the date on their exemption letter from the BSB.
-Candidates may choose when they sit each of their remaining assessments, provided that they are completed within the five-year window prescribed by the BSB. - Candidates are strongly advised to attempt all remaining re-sits at the next available opportunity as this will increase prospects of completing all assessments within the time limit.
+You may choose when you sit each of your remaining assessments, conditional to completing within the five-year window prescribed by the BSB. - You are strongly advised to attempt all remaining re-sits at the next available opportunity as this will increase prospects of completing all assessments within the time limit.

-Pupillage and Call to the Bar
+Call to the Bar and Pupillage